"We're being pressured into sex by some trans women": Summary

 According to Lowbridge, the term "cotton ceiling" arose among trans people to describe difficulty in forming sexual relationships.
 The article states that several high-profile trans women had been contacted for the piece but that none of them had wanted to speak to Lowbridge.
-In place of interviews, the article summarised previously expressed views of two trans women YouTubers and poet Roz Kaveney on the topic of the cotton ceiling, including one YouTuber who had already deleted the quoted video.
+In place of interviews, the article summarised previously expressed views of two trans women YouTubers and the poet Roz Kaveney on the topic of the cotton ceiling, including one YouTuber who had already deleted the quoted video.

 Analysis

 The article was produced by BBC Nottingham, a regional department of the corporation.
 It was subject to the BBC English Regions commissioning process, rather than that of the national BBC.
 Lowbridge, the author, said that she began investigating the subject after being contacted by people who said that they were concerned by pressure to "accept the idea that a penis can be a female sex organ".
 According to the BBC, Lowbridge's research "involved months of speaking to many people about the topic".